OpenMDAO/Aviary/aviary/docs/theory_guide/mass.md

 It is possible for Aviary to calculate negative fuel capacities depending on user overrides and the input wing geometry.
 These situations are not currently flagged to the user.

 # References
+For additional information, please see the following resources:

 [^FLOPS_weights]: The Flight Optimization System Weights Estimation Method.
 NASA Technology Transfer Program.
 URL: https://ntrs.nasa.gov/citations/20170005851